Songtexte.com Drucklogo

 Arthur McBride and the Sergeant Songtext

-And his pleasure was walking down by the seaside,
+And his pleasure was walking down by the seaside

 A-walking, a-talking, a-viewing the tide

-Though the weather was pleasant and charming.
+And the weather was pleasant and charming

-So gay and so gallant we went on our tramp,
+So gay and so gallant we went on our tramp

-We met Sergeant Harper and Corporal Gramp
+We met Sergeant Arbour and Corporal Cramp

 And the bonny little drummer who roused up the camp

-With his row-dee-dow-dow in the morning.
+With his rowdy-dow-dow in the morning

-"The same to you, sergeant," we made to reply.
+"The same to you, sergeant," we made to reply

 There was nothing more said and we made to pass by

-All on that bright summer′s morning.
+All on that bright summer′s morning

 Ten guineas in gold I would slap in your fist